Learning to drive can be a daunting experience for some or smooth sailing for others, nobody's experience is ever the same.

 Once you pass your theory test and you have your satisfactory eyesight or medical report, you can then apply online for your learner permit on the National Driver Licence Service (NDLS) website.

-But what else do you need in order to apply?
+But what else do you need to apply for a learner permit?

 Well, you will need your Public Services Card (PSC), your verified MyGovID, identification, proof of address, proof of residency and the fee of €35.
 In order to get your PSC and register for a MyGovID, you will need to book a face-to-face registration appointment at a local Intreo Centre or Social Welfare Office - more details about this can be found here.